OIEIEIO/monetaverde-old/Readme.md

 [monetaverde-wallet gui (source and binaries)](https://github.com/mcnproject/monetaverde-wallet)

-Monetaverde is a cryptonote based cryptocurrency (ticker : MCN)
+Monetaverde is a cryptonote based blockchain and cryptocurrency (ticker : MCN)

-This is the monetaverde core source code and binary release.
+Below is the monetaverde core source code and instructions on how to build it.

 Libraries needed : boost >=1.58